ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. retval:: PSA_ERROR_BAD_STATE
         The following conditions can result in this error:

-        *   The operation state is not valid: the operation must be set up, with no hash value input.
+        *   The operation state is not valid: the operation must be set up, with no pre-computed hash value input.
         *   The library requires initializing by a call to `psa_crypto_init()`.
     .. retval:: PSA_ERROR_NOT_PERMITTED
         The key does not have the `PSA_KEY_USAGE_SIGN_MESSAGE` flag.